 To a lesser extent, there's Griffin's evident crush (man-crush, maybe?) on Drac.
 See Ambiguously Gay on the front page.

 Most of the adult interest in this movie comes solely from the fact that Genndy Tartakovsky directed it.
 Many people are not interested in the film itself and just want to see it because they think it will help his career if they do.
 The fact that he's said "if this film does well, they might let me do a Samurai Jack movie" only adds to it.
-However, he is making a miniseries finale for it.
+However, he made a miniseries finale for it.

 The media has also made a huge deal over the fact that Selena Gomez is voicing Mavis, and her popularity is a huge draw for the teeny-bopper crowd.
 Same for Adam Sandler fans as well.